 Then there’s the possibility of turning your basement into a rental unit.
 If your kids are fully grown and out of the house, why not have this space bring in monthly income?
 Just know that you’ll have to put in a bedroom, bathroom, and some sort of kitchenette area before taking in a tenant.

 You might dread having to go down to your basement right now.
 Between the lack of decent lighting and insulation, it’s no wonder you do everything possible to keep family and friends out of this space.

 It doesn’t have to be this way forever!
-Once you finish your basement, you can finally do what you’ve always dreamt of doing with this area, whether that’s designing a game room or creating a home theater.
+Once you finish your basement, you can finally do what you’ve always dreamt of doing with this area, whether that’s designing a game room or creating a home theater (imagine planning your own Super Bowl party).
 What used to be the space you always avoided in your home will quickly become the go-to spot for memorable time with loved ones.

 How would you describe your basement at the moment?
 Cold and damp?
 If so, it’s an ideal environment for mold and pests.

 This is yet another reason to move forward with a basement renovation.
 Once your contractor installs insulation, you will have a basement that regulates temperatures.
 As a result, you can say goodbye to bitterly cold temperatures and excess moisture in this part of your home.